How Klarna’s new card could impact the financially vulnerable

 Some debt charities have urged people to consider the affordability of repayments before signing up to BNPL schemes.
 “BNPL borrowing can be like quicksand – easy to slip into and very difficult to get out of,” Matthew Upton, director of policy at Citizens Advice says.
 “Split payments are offered as a temptation at the checkout, but the consequences can be devastating for those who are least able to deal with them.
 We’ve helped many who have slipped into trouble, including one who was sent a debt collection letter over a £10 purchase.”
 The charity did not disclose which BNPL service sent the letter.

-“Another relied on Buy Now Pay Later to buy things such as their children’s school uniform but couldn’t afford the repayments.
-While Buy Now Pay Later can work for some, we’d be really worried if people were using it simply to make ends meet.
+“Another relied on BNPL to buy things such as their children’s school uniform but couldn’t afford the repayments.
+While BNPL can work for some, we’d be really worried if people were using it simply to make ends meet.
 We’re here to help anyone who is struggling to pay their bills or essential costs,” Upton adds.

-*Name has been changed to protect privacy.
+*Name has been changed to protect privacy

 Register for free to continue reading